About Epson Semiconductor

 - (4)Disclose information to the local and international communities.

-- (5)Live together with the loacl community and contribute to the society.
+- (5)Live together with the local community and contribute to the society.

 - (6)Continuously improve the environmental management system.